laxmanroy52/ChatBOT/README.md

 ## Demo

-Check out the live demo of the Chatbot in action [here](https://your-demo-url.com).
+Check out the live demo of the Chatbot in action [here]([https://your-demo-url.com](https://laxmanroy52.github.io/ChatBOT/)).

 ## Installation

 To install and run the Chatbot locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/chatbot.git`
+1. Clone the repository: `gh repo clone laxmanroy52/ChatBOT`
 2. Navigate to the project directory: `cd chatbot`
 3. Open `index.html` in your preferred web browser.